-You’re frustrated that your six-month-old is still not sleeping through the night, and hasn’t yet learnt to fall asleep on her own.
+You’re frustrated that your six-month-old baby is not sleeping through the night, and hasn’t yet learnt to fall asleep on her own.

 You probably contributed to the problem by introducing some bad sleep habits, such as rocking and butt-patting, when she was a newborn.